New language in our most recent contract gives teachers unprecedented power to limit unnecessary testing that robs students of instructional time.

 We recommend that your Professional Problems Committee (PPC) meet with teachers ASAP to discuss whether tests (DIBELS, TRC, MClass Math, progress monitoring, 5-week assessments, etc.) should be administered (see information below for common non-mandated tests).
 Bring this up as an item on your PPC agenda with the principal.
-The teachers and principal should vote by secret ballot on whether to administer these additional assessments.
+The teachers and principal should vote on whether to administer these additional assessments.
 Only member-approved assessments should be included in the school’s CIWP (formerly SIPAA).

 PPCs or delegates who have not heard from their principal on this matter should reach out to them to initiate the process.
 If you have questions, call your field rep. Delegates passed a resolution to support limited testing at all CPS schools at the April 2018 House of Delegates meeting declaring that “the CTU advises teachers in all schools to work collaboratively to establish the least possible amount of testing of their students, while still supporting teachers’ instructional expertise and practice.”

 Guide To Implementing Our New Testing Contract Language For 2018-19

 In our new contract, we won strong language to limit over-testing.
 This PowerPoint presentation "Testing in CPS" is an overview of the types of tests that exist in CPS, which can be mandated, cost and ramifications.
 It was created in the fall of 2017 when schools first voted on assessment.

 The following FAQ is intended to help clarify the new language.

 Download a PDF version to print and distribute.